 To underpin our campaign, Carers UK has conducted research to:

-- examine the evidence and rationale for change, informed by carers’ lived experiences
+examine the evidence and rationale for change, informed by carers’ lived experiences

-- develop a stronger evidence base for campaigning on this issue
+develop a stronger evidence base for campaigning on this issue

 We are also working with carers and professionals to:

-- improve information and advice for unpaid carers in relation to claiming Carer’s Allowance and combining it with paid work
+improve information and advice for unpaid carers in relation to claiming Carer’s Allowance and combining it with paid work

-- develop learning materials and increased awareness amongst local carer organisations on the earnings limit
+develop learning materials and increased awareness amongst local carer organisations on the earnings limit.

-On 29 July 2024, Carers UK was pleased to meet with two Ministers, Rt Hon Sir Stephen Timms MP, Minister for Social Security and Disability and Andrew Western MP, Minister for Transformation at the Department for Work and Pensions (DWP) to share our new report on Carer's Allowance overpayments.
+On 29 July 2024, Carers UK was pleased to meet with two Ministers, Rt Hon Sir Stephen Timms MP, Minister for Social Security and Disability and Andrew Western MP, Minister for Transformation at the Department for Work and Pensions (DWP) to share our report on Carer's Allowance overpayments.
 Ministers heard first-hand from four unpaid carers with experiences of overpayments.

 Carers UK also issued a number of comments about Carer’s Allowance overpayments: